ManuelVillarVitoria/JS-Webpack/README.md

 _9.-Webpack to create the HTML._

-_Dynamic JS Code with modules through Webpack._
+_- Dynamic JS Code with modules through Webpack._

 ## Settings 🔧